Trong-Tra/CryptoFunding-frontend/README.md

 -   With CryptoFunding, contributors will become a part of the contract network when they fund it.
 -   Withdrawing in CryptoFunding is only available to the owner of the contract.

+Note: This repo is an application interface for the project.
+To use the project, visit the [backend repository](https://github.com/Trong-Tra/CryptoFunding.git)

 ### Built with

 <div align="center">